 - Inexperienced driving

-A car accident lawyer at Friedman & Simon L.L.P. can review the details of your accident and begin working on your case to prove the other party’s negligence on your behalf.
+A car accident lawyer at Friedman & Simon, L.L.P. will review the details of your accident and begin working on your case to prove the other party’s negligence on your behalf.

 Also, you do not need to worry about paying upfront attorney’s fees, as we do not recover attorney’s fees unless and until we get you compensation.